jinmijhashi/furima-32871/README.md

 ### Association

-- belongs_to : item
+- belongs_to :item
-- has_one : address
+- has_one :address
-- belongs_to : user
+- belongs_to :user